Twins slugger Nelson Cruz wins ESPY award for sports humanitarianism

 “Just to be nominated is a great thing but to win it, it just fills your heart of joy and you feel blessed.”

-The year 2020 has not been kind to the world, as it continues to grapple with the COVID-19 virus.
-And the killing of George Floyd by the Minneapolis police has led to outrage and demands for change.
+The year 2020 has not been kind to the world, as it continues to grapple with COVID-19.
+And the killing of George Floyd by Minneapolis police has led to outrage and demands for change.

 Cruz could not help but to think of what Ali would be doing today.